 Camelback Crickets can become a pest in and around the home.
 Most pests want to live where people live, but these crickets are different.
 They love dark, damp, cave-like settings where they can nest.
-These environments provide both water and food.
+These environments need to provide both water and food.
 Camelback crickets can live in a home for long periods of time without residents knowing.
 As their population increases, some will get into living areas.
 This will prompt the homeowner to treat.
-Before we discuss methods of camelback cricket control, it is important that you understand some basic biology of this pest.
+Before we discuss methods of camelback cricket control, its important to understand some basic biology of this pest.

 All pest control articles: PEST ARTICLES

 CAMELBACK CRICKET BIOLOGY *

 Camelback crickets appear throughout most of the United States.
 They will move into areas around the home taking up residence under porches and sheds.
 They love moisture and darkness.
 Such areas produce fungus and mold – both of which can feed this species of cricket.
 In addition to mold and fungus, camelback crickets will feed on fabric.
 This becomes a problem in the home since migrating crickets can cause substantial damage if left unchecked.

 Once crickets are established around the home, they’ll readily move inside for shelter from the hot summer heat.
 Crawl spaces and basements provide excellent nest sights.
 If you’re finding some in your basement, treat sooner rather than later.
 Its far easier to get control of this cricket before its established.

 If you have a home with a crawl space, its important to check it periodically.
 Such inspections may reveal pest problems.
 And if you find crickets during any inspection, try to treat right away.
 Since camelback crickets reproduce quickly, its wise to get rid of them before populations swell.